Derandomized Parallel Repetition via Structured PCPs: Preliminaries

 Expanders are graphs with certain properties that make them extremely useful for many applications in theoretical computer science.
 Below we give a definition of expanders that suits our needs. \begin{definition} Let $G=\left(V,E\right)$ be a $d$-regular graph.
 Let $E\left(S,\overline{S}\right)$ be the set of edges from a subset $S\subseteq V$ to its complement.
 We say that $G$ has edge expansion $h$ if for every $S\subseteq V$ such that $\left|S\right|\le\left|V\right|/2$ it holds that

-\end{definition} A useful fact is that there exist constant degree expanders over any number of vertices: \begin{fact} There exist $d_{0}\in\N$ and $h_{0}>0$ such that there exists a polynomial-time constructible family $\left\{ G_{n}\right\} _{n\in\N}$ $d_{0}$-regular graphs $G_{n}$ on $n$ vertices that have edge expansion $h_{0}$ (such graphs are called expanders). \end{fact}
+\end{definition} A useful fact is that there exist constant degree expanders over any number of vertices: \begin{fact} There exist $d_{0}\in\N$ and $h_{0}>0$ such that there exists a polynomial-time constructable family $\left\{ G_{n}\right\} _{n\in\N}$ of $d_{0}$-regular graphs $G_{n}$ on $n$ vertices that have edge expansion $h_{0}$ (such graphs are called expanders). \end{fact}